bxdoan/bxdoan/README.md

 <div align="center">

-> People who can’t throw something important away, can never hope to change anything.
+> Life is what we make it, always has been, always will be.

-> — Armin Arlelt —
+> — Grandma Moses —

 </div>